Nenjil Or Aalayam: Casting

 Sridhar strictly wanted newcomers/less prominent artistes to star.
-Kalyan Kumar, though popular in Kannada cinema, was a relative "stranger" to Tamil cinema, and was cast as the main character Venu.
+Kalyan Kumar, though popular in Kannada cinema, was a relative "stranger" to Tamil cinema, and was cast as the main character Murali.
 Sridhar was impressed with R. Muthuraman's performance in a play, and subsequently selected him for the role of Venu.
 Sridhar initially wanted C. R. Vijayakumari to play Seetha and she agreed, but later approached Devika.
 She accepted as she liked the story.

 Nagesh stayed with actor K. Balaji during his early days as an upcoming comedian for three years.
 Balaji introduced Nagesh to Sridhar, who offered him a role on Balaji's recommendation.
 Nagesh revealed that he was initially to play the role of a country bumpkin, but was chosen by Sridhar to play Peter, the hospital attendant.
 He was paid an advance of ₹501.
 S. Rama Rao was originally supposed to play that role, but lost it due to arriving late on the first day of shoot.
-For the first scene, Nagesh was told to jump from the steps when Sridhar warned him not to do but Nagesh assured he will pull it off.
-After jumping, he was surprised to see Sridhar missing from the sets and this scene was instead directed by his assistant P. Madhavan.
-Gopu then said he did this to make sure Nagesh shouldn't feel scared to perform in front of Sridhar.
 The screenplay and dialogues for Nagesh's portions were written by Chitralaya Gopu.

 Filming

 Principal photography took place entirely on a hospital set at Chennai's Vijaya Vauhini Studios.
 Ganga was the art director, N. M. Shankar was the editor, and A. Vincent was the cinematographer.
+For the first scene, Nagesh was told to jump from the steps when Sridhar warned him not to do but Nagesh assured he will pull it off.
+After jumping, he was surprised to see Sridhar missing from the sets and this scene was instead directed by his assistant P. Madhavan.
+Gopu then said he did this to make sure Nagesh should not feel scared to perform in front of Sridhar.
 The song "Sonnathu Neethaana" is picturised on Devika's character Seetha playing the sitar, but the close-up shot of the fingers playing the sitar were actually those of Ahmed Hussain.

 Nenjil Or Aalayam was the first Tamil film to be shot entirely on a single set.
 Filming was completed in less than 30 days, although accounts vary on how many days were exactly taken to complete the shoot.
 While film historian Randor Guy and K. S. Sivakumaran of Daily News Sri Lanka state that the film was completed in four weeks, Ramya Kannan of The Hindu, and Tamil Canadian journalist D. B. S. Jeyaraj state the completion time to be 22 and 28 days respectively.
 According to Encyclopaedia of Indian Cinema by Ashish Rajadhyaksha and Paul Willemen, the film was shot in 15 days, while Bhama Devi Ravi of The Times of India states it was shot in two weeks.
 Malathi Rangarajan of The Hindu said the film was completed in 25 days.
 The final length of the film's prints were 14810 m long.